Corporate Governance

 The Committee's purpose is to enhance the transparency and fairness of management and ensure the continual improvement of corporate governance from the standpoint of all stakeholders.
 It engages in exchanges of opinions from long-term and varied perspectives with regard to corporate governance, visions and strategies encompassing all aspects of corporate management, and matters such as the progress of the medium-term management plan, and provides advice and proposals to the Board of Directors.

-Nomination and Remuneration Committee for Directors and Executive Officers The Nomination and Remuneration Committee for Directors and Executive Officers is made up of six directors (including four outside directors, of whom one is the chairperson) who are elected on the basis of resolutions of the Board of Directors.
+Nomination and Remuneration Committee for Directors and Executive Officers The Nomination and Remuneration Committee for Directors and Executive Officers is made up of seven directors (including four outside directors, of whom one is the chairperson) who are elected on the basis of resolutions of the Board of Directors.
 The Committee deliberates on election and dismissal with respect to directors and executive officers of the Company and a specified wholly owned subsidiary Alfresa Corporation, remuneration with respect to directors and executive officers of the Company, as well as other important matters related to management.

 Business Investment Administration Committee The Business Investment Administration Committee creates opportunities to deliberate on business investment projects submitted by the Company or Group companies that exceed the standard amount and important investment projects that require multifaceted and careful consideration.
 The Committee also establishes a system to report these results to the Executive Committee or the Board of Directors.